The Shape of Water: Filming and visuals

 Principal photography began on August 15, 2016, in Toronto and Hamilton, Ontario, and wrapped on November 6, 2016.
 The interior of the Orpheum (the movie theater seen in the film), is that of the Elgin and Winter Garden Theatres in Toronto, while the exterior of the building is the façade of the Victorian Massey Hall, a performing arts theatre not far from the other one.
 Elisa and Giles's old flats, which in the film are just above the Orpheum, were actually a set built at Cinespace Studios, West Toronto.
-Parts of the government laboratory was filmed in the Humanities Wing in the John Andrews Building at University of Toronto Scarborough.
+Parts of the government laboratory was filmed in the Humanities Wing of the John Andrews Building at the University of Toronto Scarborough.

 Del Toro was torn between making the film in color or in black and white, and was at one point leaning toward the latter.
 Fox Searchlight Pictures offered del Toro either a $20 million budget to make the film in color or a $17 million budget to shoot it in black and white.
 Del Toro admitted he was in "a battle I was expecting to lose.
 I was of two minds.
 On one hand I thought black and white would look luscious, but on the other hand I thought it would look postmodern, like I was being reflective rather than immersed."
 As a result, he chose to shoot it in color.
 In an interview with IndieWire about the film, del Toro said the project was a "healing movie for me", as it allowed him to explore and "speak about trust, otherness, sex, love, where we're going.
 These are not concerns that I had when I was nine or seven."